Paris Eiffel Tower, Notre-Dame and Louvre in 3 Days

 One of the scenic views along the Seine in Paris is the picture-postcard bouquinistes, the traditional booksellers along the Seine.
 You will probably get the chance to see the iconic green boxes hiding all kinds of treasures within antiquarian books, art prints and black and white posters several times during your 3 days in Paris.

-Their history dates back to the 16th century, where small-scale merchants opened secondhand bookstalls all along the Seine, as well as its bridges.
 Although popular, the bouquiniste market ceased for quite some years from 1649 onwards, when the stalls along Pont Neuf were now prohibited – since they were considered a threat to the conventional bookstores.

 Later, the bouquiniste tradition along the banks was taken up again and became the flourishing practice in Paris as it has been ever since.
 Since 1891 the bouquinistes have legally been able to attach their boxes to the quaysides.